akashsuper2000/pasta-inference-classification/README.md

 ### Results

 We were able to improve the model’s performance by a significant amount using the above-mentioned techniques.
 This can be inferred from the high AUC-ROC score of the models, specifically that of the T5-large model.

+### Analysis
+We analyzed the cases where the model fails to classify the assertion properly.
+A couple of instance types are:

+- Assertion is based on a general knowledge fact that is not explicitly specified in the story.
+For example, for the story "Jane was excited for the July 4th holiday" and the inference "Jane lives in Mexico, not in the US", the model is unable to understand the fact that July 4th is a US-specific holiday and hence the inference should be false.

+- When the actual justifiable information is only a subtle mention in the story, the model does not give much attention to the mention, thus failing on classifying an inference statement based on that particular information.

 ### Links